abwilf/wandb_example/README.md

 # wandb
 Note: `taro` is my local machine.
 Replace all instances of `taro` with yours, and all instances of `awilf` with your andrewid.
 Atlas is the name of our cluster; it can be any slurm based cluster.

+This is just a simple example to get you started.

 ## Motivation

 ## Installing dependencies
+`torch, torchvision, wandb`

 ## Development on Local